Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 All applicants selected for admission must sign a standard resident contract.

 The residency program is 12.5 months in length from July 1 to July 15 of the following year.
-The stipend is $39,584.00 which will be paid on a bi-monthly basis.
+The stipend is $42,000 which will be paid on a bi-monthly basis.
 Compensation is not contingent upon productivity of the resident.
-The resident will also have the opportunity to purchase health insurance at a nominal cost.
+The resident may also purchase health insurance at the student rate.
 Professional liability insurance and a $750 travel stipend are provided by the College.
 Also included in the benefit package are clinic coats, 10 days academic leave, 10 personal days and 18 days vacation leave, as outlined in the paragraph below.
 Please note that the $400 Professional Privilege Tax, due May of each year, is not covered by the College.
+The resident is expected to obtain a DEA license and will be provided a financial benefit for this purpose.
+A receipt will need to be turned in to the Director for Residency Programs.

 Eighteen days of vacation leave are provided to the resident.
 These days are those on which The Eye Center at Southern College of Optometry is normally closed: July 4, Labor Day, Thanksgiving and the Friday following, ten working days at Christmas and New Year’s, Martin Luther King Day, two days during the Spring Break, and Memorial Day.
 Provision of these vacation days is automatic and does not require approval or submission of a leave request form.
 The resident may be required to provide on call services during some of these days.
 Ten days of educational leave are provided.
 These days are intended to allow the resident to attend professional meetings.
 Ten days of personal leave are provided.
 The resident must submit a standard leave request form in advance to request educational and personal leave.
 This form should be completed by the resident and submitted to the supervisor.
 The supervisor will then approve or disapprove the request.
-If the request is approved by the supervisor the leave request form is forwarded to the Director of Residency Programs, who is responsible for tracking the resident’s leave balance.
+If the request is approved by the supervisor the leave request form is forwarded to the Director of Residency Programs, who is responsible for tracking the resident’s leave balance and ensuring that the clinical schedule will be appropriately covered.
 If the resident has a leave balance sufficient to cover the request, the DRP will approve the request and forward the appropriate copies of the form to the resident and the supervisor.
+Requests will be granted on a first come/first served basis during times when more than one resident is requesting time off.
 The resident and supervisor are responsible for notifying the appropriate Chiefs of Service and the Director of Clinical Operations of the days that the resident will not be available to provide clinical services.

 The resident should understand that on-call duties may be concurrent with some expected leave days.
 Residents should plan and consult with the director of the on-call service to avoid conflicts.